What do you all like for mics on an acoustic guitar?

 Because of that partial phase cancelation on one side of the stereo field there is an inherent signal imbalance once all the information gets to the stereo bus. **This drove me nuts at first years ago - until I started to understand it and compensate for it.

 The other thing I have discovered - is that not only is there a slight imbalance naturally from this technique - but how the source is positioned relative to the microphones makes a difference.
 In addition to that - I learned that mic placement relative to room acoustics is also a factor.
-If the side mic (set to fig 8) is picking up reflections on one side and not the other - this can through off balance as well.
+If the side mic (set to fig 8) is picking up reflections on one side and not the other - this can throw off balance as well.

 So - it seems - there's a lot going on there to use this technique, get things right, and have it be effective and useful.
 That's been my experience anyway.